paritytech/parity-scale-codec/README.md

 - `codec(index = 0)`: Needs to be placed above an enum variant to make the variant use the given index when encoded.
 By default the index is determined by counting from `0` beginning wth the first variant.
+- `codec(crate = path::to::crate)`: Specify a path to the parity-scale-codec crate instance to use when referring to Codec APIs from generated code.
+This is normally only applicable when invoking re-exported Codec derives from a public macro in a different crate.

 License: Apache-2.0